s-glass/reading-notes/201/class11.md

 **1. Explain how the ability to use video and audio on the web has evolved since the early 2000s.**

 Initially, Flash and Silverlight (proprietary, plugin-based technologies) were the tools used to bring videos and audio online.
-They have been replaced over time because of security and accessibilty issues, with native HTML solutionas `<video>` and    `<audio>`and the ability of JavaScript APIs to controll these elements.
+They have been replaced over time because of security and accessabilty issues, with native HTML solutions `<video>` and    `<audio>`and the ability of JavaScript APIs to control these elements.

 **2. Describe the use of the `src` and `controls` attributes in the `<video>` element.**